Welcome to my site!

 My name is Graham George Bennett.

-When the Collieries closed I didn’t want that part of life that was embedded into all miners to be forgotten.
-For the past 40 years I have worked hard collecting mining items, cleaning and restoring them and bringing them back to life and since the Colliery closed to keep their usage in the memory of those who used them on a daily basis and to anyone who would like to learn of their mining past.
+When the collieries closed I didn’t want that part of life that was embedded into all miners to be forgotten.
+For the past 45 years I have worked hard collecting mining items, cleaning and restoring them and bringing them back to life and since the colliery closed, to keep their usage in the memory of those who used them on a daily basis and to anyone who would like to learn of their mining past.

-The E.L.O. collection is not complete and I doubt it will never be but it’s getting there.
+The E.L.O. collection is not complete and I doubt it will ever be, although it’s getting there.

 If anyone has any questions on any part of this site please email any queries.